-Many of these amendments if enacted would operate to undermine the general principles of the Bill which were to strengthen and simplify the system, and to ensure the planning system better serves Scotland's communities and the economy.
+Many of the amendments to the Bill at stage 2, if enacted, would operate to undermine the general principles of the Bill which were to strengthen and simplify the system, and to ensure the planning system better serves Scotland's communities and the economy.
 If the Bill is enacted as amended, we have serious concerns that it would be unworkable and fail to meet its intended policy objectives.
+We therefore welcome a number of the amendments to the Bill which have been lodged in advance of stage 3, some of which seek to restore the Bill back in line with its original objectives.